 In this month’s member profile, we catch up with Victoria, a nanny who specialises in maternity work.
-Victoria’s work has certainly taken her places: from NZ, Australia, Hong Kong, Washington, Zurich, London, Prague, the Bahamas… the list goes on and on!
-Through her career, she’s worked with amazing families all over the world (she even met her husband while working in the Bahamas… how romantic is that?) and is now raising her own young daughter while continuing in the career she loves.
+Victoria’s work has certainly taken her places: from NZ, Australia, Hong Kong, Washington, Zurich, London, Prague, the Bahamas and the list goes on and on!
+Through her career, she has worked with amazing families all over the world (she even met her husband while working in the Bahamas how romantic is that?) and is now raising her own young daughter while continuing in the career she loves.

 How did you get into nannying and maternity work?

 I have always loved babies!
 As a teenager, I started babysitting and in late high school I heard about a New Zealand nanny school.
 I applied and was accepted into the program, spending a year at Rangi Ruru Nanny School doing my training which I just loved.
 Since then, I’ve spent 14 years as a nanny and later got my first job as a maternity nanny for a family I had previously worked for.

 I specialise in overnight care and support for new parents.
 This includes writing routines, suggesting products, breastfeeding support and also someone to just talk to.
 I occasionally do day work and travel roles, and also help clients with finding a nanny.
 When I’m not busy with overnights, I also do phone consults and sleep training for older children.